-Prior to the Person Centered Planning Meeting: The Tailored Care Manager offers the beneficiary/legally responsible person information about Individual Family Supports.
-If the beneficiary/legally responsible person is interested in learning more about individual/family directed supports, the Tailored Care Manager arranges for them to receive additional training and information.
+Prior to the Person Centered Planning Meeting: The care coordinator / Care Manager offers the beneficiary/legally responsible person information about Individual Family Supports.
+If the beneficiary/legally responsible person is interested in learning more about individual/family directed supports, the care coordinator arranges for them to receive additional training and information.

-The Tailored Care Manager supports the beneficiary to schedule the meeting and invite team members to the meeting at a time and location that is desirable for the beneficiary.
+The care coordinator / Care Manager supports the beneficiary to schedule the meeting and invite team members to the meeting at a time and location that is desirable for the beneficiary.